SSWConsulting/SSW.Rules.Content/rules/use-icons-to-not-surprise-users/rule.md

 }
 ```

-**Using images**
+**Option A: Using images**

+Create or buy a collection of icons that match your website style.
+The benefit is the ability to have custom and multi-colored icons, that can look exactly like a software logo for example.
+But it's usually not worth the hassle.

-Add the icon image to your server and add the path as background URL.
+You will add each icon image to your server, and then add the path as background URL in the CSS file.

 ```css
 a[href$='.pdf']